 Medical Malpractice Defined.

 The definition of medical malpractice is when a medical professional makes an error due to negligence that has a negative outcome on your health, or in severe instances can cause death.
-While many doctors, nurses, paramedics, radiologists and other types of healthcare professional provide quality care and adhere to medically accepted standards of care, mistakes can happen.
+While many doctors, nurses, paramedics, radiologists and other types of health care professionals provide quality care and adhere to medically accepted standards of care, mistakes can happen.
 When medical negligence results in injury, the effects can be catastrophic to a patient’s health and well-being.

 According to an organization called The True Cost of Healthcare, medical providers in New York had the highest per-capita medical malpractice payout between 2012 and 2016.
 That means that providers here paid the most money based on the population.
 The average was $3.5 billion dollars per year in total payouts.
 Nearly one-third of these were due to the death of a loved one followed by 20 percent for a serious personal injury as the second-leading reason for initiating a medical malpractice claim investigation making it one of the highest in the United States.

 How Can Filing a Medical Malpractice Lawsuit Help You?

 The consequences of a medical error can be serious and lifelong in some situations.
 You went to your doctor or surgeon expecting a resolution of your symptoms and they got worse instead of better.
 In a worst-case scenario, the act of medical malpractice left you with a permanent physical disability.

 “We feel it is only right that those responsible for the consequences you live with each day provide you with financial compensation.
 If your medical malpractice claims investigation finds that a health care professional or facility was negligent you may have rights to compensation provided.”Alan Fuchsberg – Medical Malpractice Attorney – Jacob Fuchsberg Law Firm